hstrohm/ImageSummarization/README.md

 Depending on how the above goes, we may have to cut out our plan to add object details.
 However, we have a plan to get basic information about items from the image.
 This would likely just add up to two adjectives per sentence, which would help with realism.
 If rushed, though, it could introduce inaccuracies.

 ### Evaluation and Results
 We used a survey to gather information on how successful our captions were, which includes a matching section, and questions about the naturalness and helpfulness of the captions.
-The matching section had four questions that had a caption and three options for a corresponding image.
-The respondents got half of the questions correct, and for the other two questions, the correct answer was the second most common.
+The matching section had four questions that had a caption and three possible options for a corresponding image.
+For each question, the order of the options was randomized for each participant.
+The respondents got one question correct, and for the other three questions the correct answer was the second most common.
 This shows that the captions are not as effective as they could be yet.
 They are somewhat understandable but not completely clear.
 We also had the respondents rate how natural the captions sounded and there was an overall average of around 2.5, which is exactly in the middle of the rating scale that we used.
 The averages for the individual questions range from 1.6 to 3.6, which suggest that we could improve the naturalness of the captions quite a bit.
 It also suggests that some captions are better than others.
 We also measured helpfulness and found a similar range with an overall average 2.7.
 This suggests that the captions would need to improve the captioning before it could be useful to people.
 Overall, our captions were found to be alright but with a lot of room for improvement.

 The captions that each of the next three tables reference are stored here.